danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 This issue is irrelevant for our project, as we only have one user logged in at a time, and thus don't have to worry about syncronization problems.
 With that being said, if this project were to be expanded this fault would be extremely critical to fix and prevent in the future.
 The general theme is thread safety and proper syncronization.
 Here we have a shared resource used to dynamically set the id for the next created need.
 To prevent issues with two users attempting to access this resource at the same time, I would recommend making the methods using this resource to be syncronized with a key to ensure only one user is changing or accessing the resource at a time.

+### Future Design Improvements

+Company Managers: Wildlife conservation organizations are able to make their own manager accounts and house many needs in their own needs list.

+Search specific organizations: Helpers could filter by or get the needs list of an individual organization.

+Need detail expansion: Needs have images, contact info, and generally more information about how the money will be used to help wildlife conservation.

+General Donation: For helpers unsure of what needs to fund, a general donation will be routed to various open needs.
+General donation could go specifically to an organization.

 ## Testing

 ### Acceptance Testing